SebastianGarrido2790/hybrid-book-recommender/reports/docs/eda_findings.md

 ```

 ### **Next Action**
-We need to update your **`config/config.yaml`** with the actual link to the dataset (or a hosted zip version of it) so the code above can read it.
+We need to update **`config/config.yaml`** with the link to the dataset (or a hosted zip version of it) so the code above can read it.